Skip to Content

 So, there you go… the conclusion is that British Shorthairs are cat-friendly creatures in general, but of course, you need to always keep in mind that ultimately every cat has a unique personality and so may react differently.

-Frequently asked questions about British Shorthairs:
+Frequently Asked Questions about British Shorthairs:

 How are British Shorthairs with children?